 A three-story Christian Education wing on an additional four acres was added in 1978.
 In 1979, a Pre-School was launched and in 1980 the Day School (K-8) started.
 In 1981, Rev. DeWitt left VMC to become the President of the Missionary Church denomination located in Ft.
 Wayne, Indiana.

 In October of 2002, Rev. Mark Holmen was called as VMC’s senior pastor.
-Pastor Mark has facilitated the development of VMC’s current Mission, Vision and Strategy, at the very core of which is to “introduce people to a growing relationship with Jesus Christ.”
-His passion for the importance of Christian faith being lived out at home has generated an international movement that began at VMC.
+Pastor Mark's passion for the importance of Christian faith being lived out at home generated an international movement that began at VMC.
 In February of 2009, Pastor Mark resigned his role as Senior Pastor to become a full-time missionary for the Faith at Home movement, which has spread nationally and internationally.

 In March of 2009, Dave Teixeira, formerly VMC’s Children, Youth and Family Pastor, assumed the role of Interim Senior Pastor for VMC.
 On April 19, the congregation called him to the role of Senior Pastor and on May 17, 2009, Pastor Dave was officially installed as VMC’s eighth senior pastor.
 On September 1st of 2013 and after a 4-year term that brought significant blessing to our community, Pastor Dave moved on to a take a lead position at a church in Portland, OR.

 Pastor Chad Erlenborn served as our Lead Pastor from December of 2014 until November of 2017.
 Through his ministry, many people accepted Christ as their Lord and Savior.
 He was also instrumental in bringing a fruitful discipleship ministry to the church called, "Rooted."